Don’t skip the most important muscle

 Don’t Skip Leg Days, Ever

-It is true you can’t spell legendary without ‘leg’.
+Think about it, you can’t spell legendary without ‘leg’.
 If you have legs that are tiny, you certainly wouldn’t want to expose them in public.
 That is, unless you want to become the subject of ridicule and mockery.

 We understand that not everyone has the best leg genetics in the world.
 We know that not everyone can be Tom Platz.
 However, this does not mean skip legs entirely!
 Always train your legs.
 There are more benefits than just the aesthetic.